izzybobs/PiloT/networkManagerDocs/README.md

 ## Modem manager

+{::nomarkdown}
-When Network manager is installed modem manager is also installed.
+<p><a id="modem_manager"></a>When Network manager is installed modem manager is also installed.
 A command line interface for modemManager is available - mmcli.
 It is also possible to install a GUI.
-For example
+For example:</p>
+{:/}

 ```
 $ sudo apt-get install modem-manager-gui